privacyguides/privacyguides.org/docs/basics/multi-factor-authentication.en.md

 #### Time-based One-time Password (TOTP)

 SSH MFA can also be set up using TOTP.
-DigitalOcean has provided a tutorial [How To Set Up MultiFactor Authentication for SSH on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-20-04).
+DigitalOcean has provided a tutorial [How To Set Up Multi-Factor Authentication for SSH on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-20-04).
 Most things should be the same regardless of distribution, however the package manager commands—such as `apt-get`—and package names may differ.

 ### KeePass (and KeePassXC)